sandal/notes.majesticseacreature.com/_posts/2013-02-01-slowcooking-a-novel.md

 which are even practical.
 I feel like I always learn a lot from large scale projects, and that they occupy my mind in a way that gives me a sense of purpose and drive.
-Now that I get to work on studying programming and playing with ideas in code AS MY JOB, I am left with the desire to work on non-programming related projects too.
+Now that I get to work on studying programming and playing with ideas in code *as my job*, I am left with the desire to work on non-programming related projects too.
 I don't want to do this for money, or for fame, but just for a personal sense of satisfaction and joy.